A first: Chippendales at the Rio to unionize

 The entertainment vet was impressed with the show’s production quality, less so in its compensation.
 Godinez and Stabler both said it was “common knowledge” around the Vegas entertainment scene that the Chipps dancers are underpaid, compared to those in other revues.

 “When I started, they offered me the same rate that my ex-boyfriend was offered 15 years ago,” Stabler said, joining the same phone chat as Godinez.
 “I was told, ‘That’s how it is,’ and I said, ‘No, it isn’t.’
-As performers, we’re kind of trained to believe that we’re disposable, and so you have to be grateful for what you can get, because it’s such a competitive market.
-But Freddie was the one who really encouraged us, and pushed back and said, ‘No, we deserve better.’”
+As performers, we’re kind of trained to believe that we’re disposable, and so you have to be grateful for what you can get, because it’s such a competitive market.”

 Whither the benefits?

 Those voting to unionize are seeking health benefits and higher wages, among other issues.
-They argue that their pay has been stagnant for more than a decade, and they are not afforded health coverage or collect sick leave.
+They argue that their pay has been stagnant for more than a decade, and they are not afforded health coverage or can collect sick leave.
+Some dancers are provided health coverage through employment elsewhere.
+If not, they pay for care out of pocket.

-Representing an international brand, the performers are paid a base rate that includes performing, posing for pics with ticket-holders, hanging it the Flirt Lounge adjacent to the showroom, rehearsals, likeness rights for merchandise and promotion, and press and promotional appearances.
+Representing an international brand, the performers are paid a base rate, which includes the performance and hanging out with customers for 15 minutes after the show.
+Photos are made available with guests for purchase, from which dancers receive less than a dollar.

-They are seeking improved compensation for those job requirements, which can add many hours to the regular work week.
-Some might not identify with the fact that hanging out with a bunch of clawing bachelorettes in Flirt Lounge is a grind.
-But it can wear out a performer who does it following every show, especially after a two-show night on Fridays and Saturdays.
+There also is no additional compensation for using performers’ likeness for posters, billboards, cups, calendars, T-shirts, playing cards, nail files, magnets and any other promotional materials or merchandise.
+Rehearsals and promo events are paid the same minimal hourly rate.

 Unions among us